Pneumonia is the inflammation of the parenchyma of the lung.

 It is increasingly recognised that many CAPs and HAPs may result from an otherwise inconsequential aspiration event.
 Studies have shown hospitalised patients on proton-pump inhibitors are more at risk of developing HAP than those who are not, implicating aspiration in the aetiology.

-Infective organisms include Streptococcus pneumoniae, Staphylococcus aureus, Haemophilus influenzae, and Enterobacteriaceae, in the hospital Gram-negative bacilli (e.g. Pseudomonas aeruginosa) may be implicated.
+Infective organisms include Streptococcus pneumoniae, Staphylococcus aureus, Haemophilus influenzae, and Enterobacteriaceae, in the hospital Gram-negative bacilli (e.g. pseudomonas aeruginosa) is more likely to be implicated.

-Mendelson’s syndrome is a related condition.
-It is defined as a chemical pneumonitis caused by aspiration of acidic gastric contents classically seen by obstetric anaesthetists.
+NOTE: Mendelson’s syndrome is a related condition, It is defined as a chemical pneumonitis caused by aspiration of acidic gastric contents classically seen by obstetric anaesthetists.

 Patients with pathological and iatrogenic immunosuppression are at risk of infective organisms not usually seen in other patient groups.